 Technology has taken over the world, and there’s not much that can be done about it.
-The majority of the day is spent fixated in front of a technology device that emits rays hazardous for the eyes.
+The majority of the day is spent fixated in front of a technology device that emits rays hazardous for the eyes and causes digital eye strain.
 Numerous studies have proven that certain eye disorders and blue rays are directly linked to each other; these rays increase macular degeneration chances as they are dangerous for the retina.
 Similarly, the risk of dry eyes and myopia is also increased.

 - Take proper care of contact lenses

 According to research, many people do not take proper care of their contact lenses; our hands are a hub of several different kinds of bacteria.
 Not washing hands before the application of lenses can enhance the risk of infection.
 Furthermore, experts strongly advise not to sleep in contact lenses at any cost and never wash them with water.
 Therefore, if you are fond of wearing contact lenses but do not take any preventive measures, start right now.

 Our eyes are greatly influenced by our diet, just like the rest of the organs.
 Eating a healthy and balanced diet can help improve vision while simultaneously minimizing the chances of diseases.
 Try to incorporate vegetables and fruits rich in nutrition into the diet.
 Studies suggest eating food rich in omega-3 fatty acids as they are highly beneficial for the eyes.